-As Capral's performance has improved, we are pleased to announce that Capral is in a position to pay a dividend.
-Based on this year's earnings, we have resolved to pay a final, fully franked dividend of 1.25 cents per share on 22 March 2017.
-This corresponds to a pay-out ratio of 42% of Capral's net profit after tax, which is within our target pay-out range of 40% to 80%.
+We are pleased to announce that Capral is in a position to pay a dividend again this year.
+Based on this year's earnings, we have resolved to pay a final, fully franked dividend of 1.25 cents per share on 23 March 2018.
+This corresponds to a pay-out ratio of 51% of Capral's net profit after tax, which is within our target pay-out range of 40% to 80%.